 - Mental illnesses are the third leading cause of disability in Australia.

 - About 4% of people will experience a major depressive episode in a 12-month period, with 5% of women and 3% of men affected.

-This experience, ten years ago, made me realise just how few of us understood mental health issues (myself included) and how little we talked about it.
+My experience made me realise just how few of us understand mental health issues (myself included) and how little we talk about it.

-These days I run workplace training courses in mental health awareness for Communicorp Group.
-I am always humbled by the willingness of people to share their stories.
-It is not uncommon for someone to come up to me at the end of the course and tell me about their personal struggle with mental illness.
+These days I run workplace training courses in mental health for Communicorp Group.
+I am humbled by the willingness of people to share their stories in these sessions.
 Ordinary working people leading ordinary lives.